Potentiating, or Mixing Tramadol with Other Substances

 Pain originates in the brain, so chemical changes can block the pain signals and reduce the sensation of pain in the body.
 Tramadol is one prescription opioid medication that can help modify pain signals to provide relief.
 However, chemical changes are not always beneficial.

-Chemical changes due to opioid use can lead to addiction, hampering a person’s judgment and producing cravings so intense that they begin to make poor decisions.
-Potentiating tramadol is one bad decision a person who is facing an addiction may choose to make.
+Potentiating, or mixing tramadol with other substances to achieve a more intense high, is one bad decision a person who is facing an addiction may choose to make.
 Here’s a closer look at how tramadol works, what potentiating tramadol means, and how recovery begins.

 The Dangers of Potentiating Tramadol

 Prescription medications are the most commonly abused drugs out there.
 More than 54 million people have used prescription medications for non-medical purposes at least once in their lifetime.
 Out of all prescription medications, painkillers or opioids are the most commonly misused.